The-Marcy-Lab-School/8-0-0-intro-to-express/README.md

 * Function Parameters: Controllers typically receive three parameters:

-  * req: An object containing information about the incoming request, such as headers, parameters, and body.
+  * req: Short for request, is an object containing information about the incoming request, such as headers, parameters, and body.
-  * res: An object with functions for sending a response to the client, such as res.send() or res.json().
+  * res: short for response, is An object with functions for sending a response to the client, such as res.send() or res.json().
   * next: A function used to pass control to the next middleware function in the request-response cycle.
 It is commonly used in middleware to delegate processing to subsequent functions.

 An endpoint is a unique URL path on a server that clients can access to interact with resources or perform operations.
 It represents a location within a web service or API where HTTP requests are sent, typically using different methods like GET, POST, PUT, DELETE, etc. Examples include /api/data or /api/users/:id, where :id represents a dynamic parameter.